Mask Policy and Service Changes

 We have made and will continue to make service changes necessary to uphold health and reduce risk.

 We often test patients who are admitted to the hospital.
 Determining each person's status can help us provide the best individualized plans of care.

 We have made temporary changes to our food, drink and dining offerings throughout health system cafes.

 - We have closed self-serve options, including salad bars and fountain drink stations.

 - We have discontinued the use of reusable cups.

-- We have closed dine-in seating options – though grab-and-go food and drink options are still readily available.
+- We have reduced capacity for dine-in seating – though grab-and-go food and drink options are still readily available.

 D&G Café and Bell Café continue to offer fresh-brewed Roasterie coffee 24/7.

 - Valet parking at our main campus, including Cambridge Tower A, has closed.
 Between the hours of 7 a.m. and 5 p.m., we will be happy to meet you with a wheelchair at your vehicle and assist you to and from your appointment.

 - At The University of Kansas Cancer Center at our Westwood Campus and at the Richard and Annette Bloch Radiation Oncology Pavilion on Rainbow Boulevard, all visitors must be screened before exiting their vehicles.
 Once you have passed your screening, we will valet park your vehicle.